xl-sec/Top10/2017/se/0x00-notice.md

 ### Request for Comments

-This is the text version of the OWASP Top 10, and although it is useful for translators and those interested in a text version, it's not the official release, which is the PowerPoint / PDF version.
+This is the text version of the OWASP Topp 10, and although it is useful for translators and those interested in a text version, it's not the official release, which is the PowerPoint / PDF version.

 At this stage, we are asking for